shg-eo/BugFire/README.md

 PC-8001 BUG FIRE! on Windows.

 It is a game, similar "BUG FIRE!" for PC-8001, almost same.
-You can play the game, with "BugFire.exe" only.
+You can play the game, with "App/BugFire.exe" only.

 ## Limitation
 - No color flicker of walls or a man.
 (No plan of implementation, but i feel it cool...).